chef/automate/components/docs-chef-io/content/automate/chef_automate_profile.md

 ## Overview

-Chef Automate users can manage their own display name, time zone, and password.
+Chef Automate users can manage their own display name, date/time format, and password.
 Select the user icon in the top navigation bar, and then select **Profile** from the drop-down menu.

 {{< figure src="/images/automate/chef-automate-profile.png" alt="Profile Section in Chef Automate">}}